Scott Co, Iowa USGenWeb Project

 regret.

-In addition to the many boat stores where we purchased supplies there was
+In addition to the many boat stores where we purchased supplies

 a well conducted wharf-boat at Bellevue, Iowa, that carried a good